 Probate valuation of estate

-- a value of the estate is needed to apply for probate, both for inheritance tax purposes and for the probate application itself
+- a value of the estate is needed to make the probate application

 - individual assets need to be valued in order to calculate the capital gains tax on any assets that have increased in value since the death

 - valuing the estate makes it possible to ensure that debts are paid and the estate is correctly distributed to the beneficiaries

 The gross value of the estate is the total value of all assets.
 It is the value of the Estate before deducting mortgages, funeral expenses and debts.
 The net estate value is the gross estate minus liabilities i.e. the debts and funeral expenses – before inheritance tax exemptions have been applied